-The Greyhound Derby is the biggest prize in the sport and six of the best dogs will battle it out in the final, having got through five previous stages.
+The Greyhound Derby is the biggest prize in the sport where six of the best dogs battle it out in the final, having got through five previous stages.

-It will take six weeks to find out who the champion will be, with 192 dogs setting out to win the most prestigious canine prize and there will be some fantastic action along the way.
+It takes six weeks to find out who the champion will be, with 192 dogs setting out to win the most prestigious canine prize.

-Towcester has been the venue for the last two Greyhound Derby finals and will again host the 2024 competition.
+Towcester has been the venue for the last three Greyhound Derby finals and will likely again host the 2025 competition.

 The Derby is run at Towcester Racecourse in Northamptonshire.
 It's the site of a former National Hunt racecourse, which was famous for its stiff uphill finish.